 Visual clutter can be distracting to a potential buyer.

 3. Put Away Personal Photographs

 When you are listing your house to sell, then when a buyer walks in, the potential buyer will want to imagine themselves living in the house.
-If there are personal photographs everywhere, then often times a potential buyer cannot be objective.
+If there are personal photographs everywhere, then oftentimes a potential buyer cannot be objective.

-Additionally, people looks at your photos, they want to know who you are.
+Additionally, people look at your photos, they want to know who you are.
 I have also seen agents look at personal photos as well.
 Take them down and put them away for your next house.
 Remember you are trying to create a neutral space.

 4. Boost Curb Appeal

 How is the curb appeal of your house?
 This is the FIRST impression a potential buyer will have of your house.
 When they pull up in front, what do they see?

 Make sure the lawn is green and tended to, and flower beds are neat.
 Consider adding seasonal flowers to create color.
 Be sure to have this maintained as buyers can make appointments at any time.
 Ensure that landscaping is neat and tidy.

 How is the entryway to the home or the porch?
 If there is space, consider adding a small bench and side table with a flowering plant, or a couple of chairs to create an inviting feel.

 Be sure to clean the exterior of the house, and power wash is a great way to do it.
 You can also power wash decks, balconies, and walkways.
 If the exterior paint needs touching up, then be sure to paint it so that it looks fresh.